cdaller/sql_server_copy_tables/README.md

 options:
   -h, --help            show this help message and exit --source-driver SOURCE_DRIVER
-                        source database server driver --source-server SOURCE_SERVER
+                        source database server driver (default: {ODBC Driver 18 for SQL Server}) --source-server SOURCE_SERVER
                         source database server name --source-db SOURCE_DB
                         source database name
   --source-schema SOURCE_SCHEMA
-                        source database schema name --source-authentication SOURCE_AUTHENTICATION
+                        source database schema name (default: dbo) --source-authentication SOURCE_AUTHENTICATION
-                        source database authentication. default is UsernamePassword.
-Possible to use AzureActiveDirectory --source-user SOURCE_USER
+                        source database authentication.
+Possible to use AzureActiveDirectory (default: UsernamePassword) --source-user SOURCE_USER
                         source database username, if authentication is set to UsenamePassword --source-password SOURCE_PASSWORD
-                        source database password, if authentication is set to UsenamePassword --source-list-tables  If set, a list of tables is printed, no data is copied!
+                        source database password, if authentication is set to UsenamePassword --source-list-tables  If set, a list of tables is printed, no data is copied! (default: False) --target-driver TARGET_DRIVER
-  --target-driver TARGET_DRIVER
-                        target database server driver --target-server TARGET_SERVER
+                        target database server driver (default: {ODBC Driver 18 for SQL Server}) --target-server TARGET_SERVER
                         target database server name --target-db TARGET_DB
                         target database name
   --target-schema TARGET_SCHEMA
-                        target database schema name --target-authentication TARGET_AUTHENTICATION
+                        target database schema name (default: dbo) --target-authentication TARGET_AUTHENTICATION
-                        target database authentication. default is UsernamePassword.
-Possible to use AzureActiveDirectory --target-user TARGET_USER
+                        target database authentication.
+Possible to use AzureActiveDirectory (default: UsernamePassword) --target-user TARGET_USER
                         source database username, if authentication is set to UsenamePassword --target-password TARGET_PASSWORD
                         source database password, if authentication is set to UsenamePassword --target-list-tables  If set, a list of tables is printed, no data is copied!
   --truncate-table, --no-truncate-table
                         If set, truncate the target table before inserting rows from source table.
-If this option is set, the tables are NOT recreated, even if --create-table is used!
+If this option is set, the tables are NOT recreated, even if --create-table is used! (default: False)
   --create-table, --no-create-table
                         If set, drop (if exists) and (re)create the target table before inserting rows from source table.
 All columns, types and not-null and primary key constraints will also be copied.
 Indices of the table will also be recreated if not prevented by --no-copy-indices flag
+                        (default: True)
   --copy-indices, --no-copy-indices
-                        Create the indices for the target tables as they exist on the source table --copy-data, --no-copy-data
+                        Create the indices for the target tables as they exist on the source table (default: True) --drop-indices, --no-drop-indices
+                        Drop indices before copying data for performance reasons.
+The indices are created after copying by --copy-indices afterwards (default: True)
+  --copy-data, --no-copy-data
                         Copy the data of the tables.
 Default True!
-Use --no-copy-data if you want to creat the indices only.
+Use --no-copy-data if you want to creat the indices only. (default: True)
-  --dry-run             Do not modify target database, just print what would happen --compare-table, --no-compare-table
+  --dry-run             Do not modify target database, just print what would happen. (default: False) --compare-table, --no-compare-table
-                        If set, do not copy any data, but compare the source and the target table(s) and print if there are any differences in columns, indices or content rows.
+                        If set, do not copy any data, but compare the source and the target table(s) and print if there are any differences in columns, indices or content rows. (default: False)
-  -t [TABLES ...], --table [TABLES ...]
+  -t TABLES [TABLES ...], --table TABLES [TABLES ...]
                         Specify the tables you want to copy.
-Either repeat "-t <name> -t <name2>" or by "-t <name> <name2>" --all-tables          Copy all tables in the schema from the source db to the target db --table-filter TABLE_FILTER
+Either repeat "-t <name> -t <name2>" or by "-t <name> <name2>" --all-tables          Copy all tables in the schema from the source db to the target db. (default: False) --table-filter TABLE_FILTER
                         Filter table names using this regular expression (regexp must match table names).
-Use with "--all-tables" or one of the "list-tables" arguments.
+Use with "--all-tables" or one of the "list-tables" arguments. (default: None)
   --page-size PAGE_SIZE
                         Page size of rows that are copied in one step.
-Depending on the size of table, values between 50000 (default) and 500000 are working well.
+Depending on the size of table, values between 50000 (default) and 500000 are working well (depending on the number of rows, etc.). (default: 50000)
   --page-start PAGE_START
                         Page to start with.
 Please note that the first page number ist 1 to match the output during copying of the data.
 The output of a page number indicates the page is read.
 The "w" after the page number shows that the pages was successfully written.
-Please also note that this settings does not make much sense if you copy more than one table!
+Please also note that this settings does not make much sense if you copy more than one table! (default: 1) --copy-view, --no-copy-view
+                        Copy the data of the tables.
+Default True!
+Use --no-copy-data if you want to creat the indices only. (default: True)
+  --view VIEWS [VIEWS ...]
+                        Specify the views you want to copy.
+Either repeat "--view <name> --view <name2>" or by "--view <name> <name2>"
+  --view-filter VIEW_FILTER
+                        Filter view names using this regular expression (regexp must match view names). (default: None) --debug-sql           If enabled, prints sql statements. (default: 0)
 ```

 ## Examples

+### All Tables and Indices

 Copy all tables and indices from the source db to the target db and create all indices that belong to the tables: